-The February edition of ClubSolutions Magazine, a publication for health club operators, features an article by Jayson Scott, national program director for Cincinnati’s fitness, sports and recreation program.
-He discusses how having a sexual misconduct awareness and prevention policy can protect a fitness club’s staff and clients.
+The January edition of ClubSolutions Magazine, a publication for health club operators, features an article by Jayson Scott, national program director for Cincinnati’s fitness, sports and recreation program.
+He urges health and fitness facilities serving children to review hiring and safety practices.

 Today more than ever, our furry best friends are taking their seats next to us for rides in the car, trips on airplanes – and drinks on the patio at the local craft brewery.
 Brewpub operators should review and understand state and local regulations regarding food service establishments and animals.

 Tax return identity theft has reached such epidemic proportions that it tops the list of the IRS’s Dirty Dozen Tax Scams.
 Take note of tips the IRS wants you to know about identity theft so you can avoid becoming the victim.

 While even the best forecasters cannot guarantee what’s ahead this winter, now is the time to prepare yourself and your home for the coming season.

 Home heating fires are the second leading cause of home fire deaths after cooking fires, according to the National Fire Protection Association.
 Fireplaces, chimneys and flues account for a significant number of home heating fires.

 As you and your family bring out the Halloween decorations and prepare for parties and trick-or-treaters, take time to evaluate the liability exposures associated with having guests on your property.